 Name Tags & Collars

 All dogs MUST be wearing a quick-release collar with a name tag and should be on a leash upon entry.
-No metal, pinch, chose, beaded, or studded collars are allowed in the daycare, boarding, or any other areas of the facility.
+No metal, pinch, choke, beaded, or studded collars are allowed in the daycare, boarding, or bathing areas.
 House collars are available on a first-come, first-served basis and must be returned to Good Dog.

 Reservations & Cancellations

-Boarding reservations are encouraged, especially during holiday stays as we often reach capacity during such times.
+Boarding reservations are required, especially during holiday stays as we often reach capacity during such times.
 We understand that cancellations are sometimes necessary, however, should a cancellation occur less than 24 hours before the boarding is scheduled to occur, a fee of one night’s boarding will be charged.

 Payments & Fees